FraCipolla/clarity/README.md

 # Clarity

 Clarity is a lightweight reactive programming framework for building reactive DOM applications.
-Inspired by frameworks like Vue and Svelte, Clarity provides reactive variables, computed properties, and declarative DOM rendering with minimal overhead.
+Inspired by frameworks like Vue and Svelte, Clarity provides reactive variables, computed properties, declarative DOM rendering, and persistent state with minimal overhead.

 ---